Which car models can I charge with the go-e Charger?

 The go-e Charger Gemini and Gemini 2.0 series are perfect for this case.
 These wallboxes allow separate billing through the energy supplier.

 The go-e Charger PRO is a suitable option, even for individual users.
 It enables precise tracking and billing of electricity consumption.
-Charging usage is deducted from the total household electricity consumption and billed through the utility provider.
+Charging usage is deducted from the total household electricity consumption and billed through the property management company.

-The go-e Charger PRO CABLE and PRO CABLE ME meet the requirements for accurate kWh measurement.
+The go-e Charger PRO CABLE and PRO CABLE ME (required in Germany) meet the requirements for accurate kWh measurement.
 This allows transparent billing and precise energy allocation for each user.

 go-e offers 5 years of free cellular connectivity for the go-e Charger 2.0 and PRO version.
 You can extend it after this period.